-I’m Emma Gannon, the Sunday Times bestselling author of eight books & currently a judge for the 2025 Women’s Prize for Non-Fiction.
+I’m Emma Gannon, a Sunday Times bestselling author of both fiction and non-fiction, and a former judge for the 2025 Women’s Prize.

 You can listen to me discuss my work on BBC Woman’s Hour, Fearne Cotton’s Happy Place, Annie Macmanus’s Changes, or the official Waterstones podcast.